AlvinLIQ/AnA/README.md

 ## To do
 * [ ] MOVE CASCADED SHADOW MAPPING TO MESH SHADER
+* [ ] use ray tracing instead of traditional shadow map when having multiple light sources
 * [ ] move descriptor sets model(vertices/indices) to resource manager
 * [ ] only pass pointers and count to shader/scene
 * [ ] consider using shared pointer for those resources